adv12/pshim/README.md

 ### Building and Installing

-Right now pshim isn't packaged in any way; you just have to grab source, build, and publish to some location and use Import-Module to load it (or publish it to somewhere PowerShell is already looking).
+Right now pshim isn't packaged in any way; you just have to grab source, build, and publish to some location and use Import-Module to load it (or publish it to somewhere PowerShell is already looking for modules).
 The Import-Module command will look something like this:

 Import-Module -Name <path_to_publish_directory>/Pshim.dll